Website, PWA, or native app: which should you choose based on your needs?

 2. Set an observable performance threshold.
 Mobile display time, offline stability, target conversion rate.

-3. Choose the option that reaches this threshold with the lowest cost of ownership.
+3. Choose the option that meets this threshold with the lowest cost of ownership.
 Prepare a migration path if usage takes off.

 Conclusion

-To help you make your decision, continue reading the related articles.
+To help you make your decision, continue with the related articles

 - Top 5 reasons to develop a mobile app in 2025